What is conveyancing? Everything you need to know

 Your guide to conveyancing

-Conveyancing, it’s something no home mover can avoid and an essential aspect of buying and selling property.
+Conveyancing, it’s something no home mover can avoid and is an essential aspect of buying and selling property.
 It’s a process filled with lengthy surveys, mountains of paperwork, and potential delays sure to infuriate even the most experienced of homebuyers.
 For those starting out on the property ladder though, just what exactly is conveyancing?
 Answering this isn’t always easy unfortunately, which is why we’ve decided to step up to the task.
 We want to break down conveyancing into manageable chunks with our comprehensive guide, which you can turn to at any point in your home moving journey.

 Conveyancing in a nutshell